 Wire Service Defense: Rarely Used, But Still Relevant

 Although a relatively out-dated and forgotten defense, the wire service defense is still applicable to defamation claims concerning communications made via reputable wire services.
 Specifically, the wire service defense protects media and news organizations from defamation liability for publishing communications and information received via a “reputable wire service.”

 At present, no Michigan court has ruled on any noteworthy cases concerning the wire service defense.

 The Communications Decency Act (CDA): Near Blanket Immunity For ISPs

 The federal and state courts of Michigan have not had any cases that would necessitate them going beyond the basic purpose of the CDA, that is to protect ISPs – Internet Service Providers – from defamation liability for posts and comments made by third-party users.

-Under the CDA, ISPs are immune from defamation liability for anything someone else posts to their site.
+Under Section 230 of the Communications Decency Act, ISPs are immune from defamation liability for anything someone else posts to their site.
 Such principle is similar to how telephone companies are not held liable for the nefarious and illegal communications made via their telephone lines.

 Let’s take a look at two cases in Michigan concerning the CDA.